* Initial jobless claims rise, Philly Fed well below forecasts

-The S&P 500 and Nasdaq posted the worst daily decline of the year on Wednesday after comments from the Federal Reserve sparked concerns the central bank may rein in its economic stimulus measures.
+On Wednesday, the S&P 500 and the Nasdaq posted their worst daily declines of the year after the minutes from the Federal Reserve’s most recent meeting sparked concerns that the central bank may rein in its economic stimulus measures.

 “The upside momentum in markets appears to be coming to an end as we consolidate recent gains,” said Adam Sarhan, chief executive at Sarhan Capital in New York.
 “If the S&P breaks under its 50-day moving average, something more serious could be in store.”

-Wal-Mart Stores Inc gained 3.1 percent to $71.34 and helped limit losses on the Dow after reporting earnings that beat expectations, though early February sales were sluggish.
+Wal-Mart Stores Inc shares gained 2.5 percent to $70.94 and helped curb the Dow’s decline after the world’s largest retailer reported earnings that beat expectations, though early February sales were sluggish.

-Wall Street will soon face another test with the upcoming debate in Washington over the automatic, across-the-board spending cuts put in place as part of a larger congressional budget fight.
-Those cuts, due to kick in March 1 unless lawmakers agree on an alternative, are expected to depress economic growth.
+Wall Street will soon face another test with the upcoming debate in Washington over the automatic across-the-board spending cuts put in place as part of a larger congressional budget fight.
+Those cuts, set to kick in on March 1 unless lawmakers agree on an alternative, are expected to depress economic growth.

-In company news, Safeway Inc jumped 15 percent to $23.12 and was the S&P's top percentage gainer after it reported earnings that beat expectations.
+In company news, shares of supermarket operator Safeway Inc jumped 13.4 percent to $22.83 and ranked as the S&P 500’s top percentage gainer after the company reported earnings that beat expectations.

-VeriFone Systems Inc tumbled 38 percent to $19.69 after forecasting first and second-quarter profits well below expectations.
+In contrast, shares of VeriFone Systems Inc tumbled nearly 40 percent to $19.28 after the credit-card swipe machine maker forecast first- and second-quarter profits well below expectations.

-According to Thomson Reuters data through Thursday morning, of the 427 companies in the S&P 500 that have reported results, 69.3 percent have exceeded analysts' expectations, compared with a 62 percent average since 1994 and 65 percent over the past four quarters.
+Of the 427 companies in the S&P 500 that have reported results so far, 69.3 percent have exceeded analysts’ expectations, compared with a 62 percent average since 1994 and 65 percent over the past four quarters, according to Thomson Reuters data through Thursday morning.

 Fourth-quarter earnings for S&P 500 companies are estimated to have risen 5.9 percent, according to the data, above a 1.9 percent forecast at the start of the earnings season.

-Berry Petroleum Co jumped 17 percent to $45.16 after oil and gas producer Linn Energy LLC said it would buy the company in an all-stock deal valued at $4.3 billion including debt.
-Linn Energy shares advanced 2 percent to $37.34.
+Berry Petroleum Co jumped 17.3 percent to $45.25 after oil and gas producer Linn Energy LLC said it would buy the company in an all-stock deal valued at $4.3 billion, including debt.
+Linn Energy shares advanced 1.9 percent to $37.33.